 Use an Aftermarket Lens with Your Phone

-This is the obvious one.
-Phone camera lenses are entering common use and becoming more widespread.
+A phone camera lens is the obvious one.
+Phone camera lenses are becoming both more widespread and higher-quality.
 It’s not just a thing you hear about – lenses are things you see on the street.

 As their popularity increases, so does the range of offerings.
-From simple and cheap telephoto lenses to high-quality telescopic lenses, phones have almost the whole range of lenses available to them that traditional cameras have.
+From cheap and straightforward telephoto lenses to high-quality telescopic lenses, phones have almost the whole range of lenses available to them that traditional cameras have.

 Here’s a guide to some of the top lenses available to smartphone photographers.
-Here’s a great example of a good telephoto lens that will offer optical zoom at a huge distance:
+Here’s a great example of a telephoto lens that will offer optical zoom at a considerable distance:

 Take the Full (Zoomed Out) Photo

 Still, it’s offered to you because Photos With Phones is big on improving your photography skill through restrictions on shots.
 Not being able to take a shot the way you want or expect to, forces you to think outside the box and develop new strategies to tackle the problem.
 Putting yourself in difficult situations is the only way to improve.